AUSTIN2526/holocure-trainer/README.md

 ## Please Note
 1.Don't use HoloCure Launcher open the game(will cause the locked fail).
 2.Unlocking the collabs recipe may cause the trainer to fail, you need to restart the stage to solve it.
-3.If your character is Ame need to use Unlimited SP(Ame) instead of Unlimited SP.
-4.If function don't work in stage, press esc can help you solve the problem.
+3.If function don't work in stage, press esc can help you solve the problem.
-5.The value of some functions needs to exceed 0 to be able to use.
+4.The value of some functions needs to exceed 0 to be able to use.